On the fiber product of Riemann surfaces: Abstract

 \section{Abstract}

-Given non-constant holomorphic maps $\beta_{j}:S_{j} \to S_{0}$, $j=1,2$, between closed Riemann surfaces, there is associated its fiber product (in the set theoretical sense), which may or not be connected and when it is connected it may or not be irreducible.
-A Fuchsian group description of the irreducible components of the fiber product is given and, as a consequence, we show that if one of the maps $\beta_{j}$ is regular, then all irreducible components are isomorphic.
-In the case that the fiber product is connected (for instance, if $S_{0}$ has genus zero by results of Fulton-Hansen), we provide sufficient conditions for it to be irreducible; examples are provided to see that these conditions are not necessary in general.
-We define the (strong) field of moduli of the fiber product and see that it coincides with the minimal field containing the fields of moduli of the starting pairs $(S_{1},\beta_{1})$ and $(S_{2},\beta_{2})$.
-We also study an isogenous decomposition of the Jacobian variety of the fiber product in some cases.
+Let $S_{0}, S_{1}$ and $S_{2}$ be connected Riemann surfaces and let $\beta_{1}:S_{1} \to S_{0}$ and $\beta_{2}:S_{2} \to S_{0}$ be surjective holomorphic maps.
+The associated fiber product $S_{1} \times_{(\beta_{1},\beta_{2})} S_{2}$ has the structure of a singular Riemann surface, endowed with a canonical map $\beta$ to $S_{0}$ satisfying that $\beta_{j} \circ \pi_{j}=\beta$, where $\pi_{j}$ is coordinate projection onto $S_{j}$.
+In this paper we provide a Fuchsian description of the fiber product and obtain that if one the maps $\beta_{j}$ is a regular branched cover, then all its irreducible components are isomorphic.
+In the case that both $\beta_{j}$ are of finite degree, we observe that the number of irreducible components is bounded above by the greatest common divisor of the two degrees; we study the irreducibility of the fiber product.
+In the case that $S_{0}=\widehat{\mathbb C}$, and $S_{1}$ and $S_{2}$ are compact, we define the strong field of moduli of the pair $(S_{1} \times_{(\beta_{1},\beta_{2})} S_{2},\beta)$ and observe that this field coincides with the minimal field containing the fields of moduli of both pairs $(S_{1},\beta_{1})$ and $(S_{2},\beta_{2})$.
+Finally, in the case that the fiber product is a connected Riemann surface, we provide an isogenous decomposition of its Jacobian variety.